Manage & Deploy Applications

 Prepare Your Image

-Ensure Docker and Docker Buildx are installed on your personal computer before proceeding.
+Ensure Docker and Docker Buildx are installed on your local computer.

 Install Docker